 Can I Vote Absentee?

-Connecticut has strict laws regarding who can vote by Absentee Ballot.
+Connecticut has strict laws regarding who can vote absentee.

 - Are you an active member of the armed forces of the United States?